SamuelMarks/cdd-rfc/rfcs/index.md

 {mainmatter}

-# Overview
+# Over view
-Modern multi-client software-engineering impedes speedy, quality development as code duplication is required at every tier.
+Moder--n multi-client software-engineering impedes speedy, quality development as code duplication is required at every tier.

 Duplication catalyses short-cuts, trade-offs and inconsistencies in order to develop with sufficient agility.